danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

   <figcaption>Find your public auth properties.</figcaption>
 </figure>

+### Getting a test token

-Now navigate to the "Test" tab in the Auth0 API details screen:
+We can get a test token by navigating to the "Test" tab in the Auth0 API details screen:

 <figure>
   <img src="./img/auth0/test.png" alt="Image that shows where to get a test token in the Auth0 UI.">